Getting ready to sell your home and considering a home inspection? More than 77% of home sales have an inspection conducted.

-We are a fully licensed and insured plumber in Suffolk County.
+We are a fully licensed and insured plumber in New York.
 We have the experience and knowledge to know how to address these plumbing problems.

 When the main sewer line clogs waste cannot leave the home.
 It will also cause water to back up into your home.
 If the problem isn’t fixed, that standing water is going to cause damage to the flooring.

 A common reason for the clog is a growing tree root.
 These roots need fixing or they will keep growing and make the problem worse.

 You could have a small leak in your wall that has gone undetected.
 This leak will cause rot and mildew to grow over time.